sandstreamdev/std/object/README.md

 # any

-Checks if the given array is present and it is not empty (contains at least one element).
+Checks if the given object is present and it is not empty (contains at least one entry).

 ## Type signature